Roy Rogers: Early life

 Rogers was born Leonard Franklin Slye, the son of Mattie (née Womack) and Andrew "Andy" Slye in Cincinnati, Ohio.
 The family lived in a tenement on 2nd Street, where Riverfront Stadium was later constructed.
 (Rogers later joked that he was born at second base.)
 Len had three sisters: Kathleen, Mary, and Cleda.
-Dissatisfied with his job and city life, Andy and his brother Will built a 12 × 50 ft houseboat from salvage lumber, and in July 1912 the Slye family traveled down the Scioto River towards Portsmouth.
+Dissatisfied with his job and city life, Andy and his brother Will built a 12 × 50 ft houseboat from salvage lumber, and in July 1912 the Slye family traveled up the Ohio River towards Portsmouth.
 Desiring a more stable existence in Portsmouth, they purchased land on which they planned to build a house, but instead the Great Flood of 1913 enabled them to move the houseboat onto their property and continue living in it on dry land.

 In 1919, the Slye family purchased a farm in Duck Run, near Lucasville, Ohio, about 12 mi north of Portsmouth, and built a six-room house.
 Andy soon realized that the farm alone would not provide sufficient income for his family, so he took a job at a Portsmouth shoe factory, living in Portsmouth during the week and returning home on weekends, bearing gifts following paydays.
 A notable gift was a horse on which young Len learned the basics of horsemanship.
 Living on the farm with no radio, the family made their own entertainment.
 On Saturday nights, they often invited neighbors over for square dances, during which Len would sing, play mandolin, and call the square dances.
 He also learned to yodel during this time, and with his mother they would use different yodels to communicate with each other across distances on the farm.